Tuck · Comparisons · Tuck vs Baby Camera - Baby Monitor

 Tuck vs Baby Camera (C2M) (2026): The Closest Privacy-First Peer

 TL;DR. C2M Technologies' Baby Camera is the closest architectural peer Tuck has on the App Store: free, no accounts, no cloud, no IAPs, local-network-only operation, and an App Store privacy nutrition label that reads 'Developer does not collect any data.'
 It's the bare-essentials version of the privacy-first phone-as-monitor pattern.
-Tuck shares that posture but adds the layers C2M doesn't have — two-way talk, cry alerts, AI scene captions, generative lullabies in a cloned family voice, and a Bluetooth fallback for true offline operation.
+Tuck shares that posture but adds the layers C2M doesn't have — two-way talk, cry alerts, AI scene captions, a curated lullaby library, free family viewer access, and a Bluetooth fallback for true offline operation.

 Published